Resources to support screening professionals in their initial training and continuing professional development (CPD).

 - an overview of policy and practice of current NHS screening programmes

-The days are interactive and use a mixture of teaching methods, including case studies and practical exercises.
+The sessions are interactive and use a variety of teaching methods, including case studies and practical exercises.

 The case studies include: